 If you’re looking to gift some TV streaming tech for under $100, the Roku Ultra

 is one of the best streaming pucks on the market.
 Roku’s interface is basic but familiar, and the Ultra provides ultra-fast app launching.
-It streams in 4K and is the fastest, most powerful device Roku has ever produced.
+It streams in 4K and is a fast, powerful device.
 In addition, the Roku Ultra includes a lost remote finder and private listening by plugging earbuds into the remote.

 It also supports voice control and can control basic functions on your TV (like power and volume).